 Any Rotarian contacted by the media shall refer the inquiring media representative to the District Governor who will contact the appropriate member of the Media Team, with comment to the media.
 If time is needed to confirm the contact information for the District Governor or the Media Team, the media representative should be told that a Rotary representative will respond promptly.

-The District Governor may communicate with Assistant Governors, the District Board, clubs, and/or individual Rotarians, if needed.
+The District Governor may communicate with Assistant Governors, the District Board, clubs, and/or individual Rotarians, as required.

-The District Governor may ask Presidents and Assistant Governors to communicate appropriate and approved information to affected clubs and instruct all Rotary club members to direct media inquiries to the District Governor.
+The District Governor may ask Club Presidents and Assistant Governors to communicate appropriate and approved information to affected clubs.

+The District Governor will instruct all Rotary club members to direct media inquiries to the District Governor.

-The District Governor will prepare a statement for use with and for the Media Team in responding to inquiries.
+The District Governor will prepare a statement for use with and by the Media Team in responding to inquiries.
 The statement should accurately state the facts, express Rotary’s position, convey the appropriate tone and develop key messages to help the District Governor convey Rotary’s position accurately and consistently.

-Before use, the statement should be reviewed by Rotary International Public Image and Press Relations staff
+Before use, the statement should be reviewed by Rotary International Public Image and Media Relations staff

 The District Governor will ensure that the statement is updated as needed.